-On September 4, 2018, the Company lodged a prospectus with the Australia Securities and Investments Commission to qualify a minimum of 20,000,000 CDIs, with a right to accept oversubscriptions of 14,000,000 CDIs to a maximum offering of 34,000,000 CDIs, at A\$0.26 per CDI (the "Australian Offering") pursuant to an offer management agreement entered into between the Company and the Australian agent (the "Offer Management Agreement").
-The Company and the Australian agent subsequently fixed the number of CDIs to be issued under the Australian Offering to 25,000,000 which resulted in gross proceeds to the Company of A\$6,500,000 (approximately \$6.1 million).
-On September 28, 2018, the Company was admitted to the Official List of ASX and the official quotation of the Company's securities commended on October 2, 2018 under the symbol "EMN."
+On September 4, 2018, the Company lodged a prospectus with the Australia Securities and Investments Commission to qualify a minimum of 20,000,000 CDIs, with a right to accept oversubscriptions of 14,000,000 CDIs to a maximum offering of 34,000,000 CDIs, at A\$0.26 per CDI (the "Australian Offering") pursuant to an offer management agreement entered into between the Company and an Australian agent.
+The Company and the Australian agent subsequently fixed the number of CDIs to be issued under the Australian Offering at 25,000,000, which resulted in gross proceeds to the Company of A\$6,500,000 (approximately \$6.1 million).
+On September 28, 2018, the Company was admitted to the Official List of the ASX and the official quotation of the Company's securities commenced on October 2, 2018 under the symbol "EMN".

-On September 21, 2018, the Company filed a final prospectus with the British Columbia, Alberta and Ontario Securities Commissions to qualify the distribution of 10,000,000 Shares (the "Canadian Offering") of the Company at a price of \$0.25 per Share for total gross proceeds of \$2,500,000 pursuant to an agency agreement between the Company and the Canadian agent (the "Agency Agreement").
-The Company obtained a receipt for its final prospectus on September 24, 2018 and completed Canadian Offering on October 2, 2018, at which time its Shares commenced trading on the TSXV under the symbol "EMN."
-Gross proceeds to the Company from the Canadian Offering and Australian Offering were approximately \$8,600,000.
+On September 21, 2018, the Company filed a final prospectus with the securities commissions in British Columbia, Alberta and Ontario to qualify the distribution of 10,000,000 Shares (the "Canadian Offering") of the Company at a price of \$0.25 per Share for total gross proceeds of \$2,500,000 pursuant to an agency agreement between the Company and a Canadian agent.
+The Company obtained a receipt for its final prospectus on September 24, 2018 and completed the Canadian Offering on October 2, 2018, at which time its Shares commenced trading on the TSXV under the symbol "EMN".
+Aggregate gross proceeds to the Company from the Canadian Offering and Australian Offering were approximately \$8,600,000.

-Total project evaluation expenses incurred during the year ended September 30, 2018 were \$4.6 million and total administrative expenditures amounted to \$3.4 million.
-During the fiscal year 2018, the Company successfully obtained a Preliminary Mining Permit, one of the key steps toward final permitting for the Chvaletice Manganese Project.
-The Company also obtained an additional exploration license from the Czech Ministry of Environment allowing it to drill the slopes on the perimeter of the tailings piles which, along with the Preliminary Mining Permit, secures the Company's rights to the entire tailings deposit.
+Total project evaluation expenses incurred during FY'18 were \$4.6 million and total administrative expenditures were \$3.4 million.
+During FY'18, the Company successfully obtained a Preliminary Mining Permit, one of the key steps toward final permitting for the Chvaletice Manganese Project.
+The Company also obtained an additional exploration license from the Czech Ministry of Environment allowing it to drill the slopes on the perimeter of the tailings piles which, along with the Preliminary Mining Permit, secured the Company's rights to the entire tailings deposit.
 On August 13, 2018, the Company signed an option agreement granting it the right to acquire 100% of the equity of EP Chvaletice s.r.o. ("EPCS"), a company that owns a significant parcel of land suitable for the development of the Chvaletice Manganese Project tailings extraction facility and plant (the "EPCS Option Agreement"), by making payments totaling CZK 140 million (approximately \$7.86 million) payable in three cash instalments.
 (See "Description of the Business - The Chvaletice Manganese Project Resource").